Microsoft 365 compliance

 Exchange audit logs in Office 365

 All Office 365 audit logs are unified into a single system, and Exchange logs are no different.
-To search for them, you’ll have to log on to Office 365 with an admin account, go to the Office 365 Security & Compliance or the newer Microsoft 365 compliance portal, and navigate to the Audit log search.
-You can find it either under Search -> Audit log search in the older center and just Audit in the latest one.
+To search for them, you’ll have to log in to Office 365 with an admin account, go to the Microsoft 365 Compliance portal and navigate to Audit.

 Exchange audit logs in the Exchange Admin Center